Sanju Rathod: Career

 Rathod started his music career with independent releases, beginning with devotional tracks dedicated to Ganpati Bappa, which garnered 10–15 million views on YouTube each year.
 His other songs "Chamiya", "Style Martay", "Jhumka" also went popular.
 His breakthrough came with "Nauvari Pahije" in May 2023, a vibrant single picturised with Prajakta Ghag that surpassed 200 million YouTube views and won the "Favorite Song (Non-film)" award at the 14th Maharashtracha Favourite Kon?.

 In 2024, Rathod achieved nationwide fame with "Gulabi Sadi" (transl.
 Pink Saree), released on 6 February as a sequel to "Nauvari Pahije".
 The song's catchy melody, vibrant lyrics, and music video—directed by Rathod and featuring Prajakta Ghag—went viral, inspiring over 5 million Instagram reels.
 Celebrities like Madhuri Dixit, Remo D'Souza joined the trend.
 The track marked the first Marathi song to be displayed on New York's Times Square and received praise from international artists in Pakistan, Bangladesh, and Indian rappers like Divine and Badshah.
 Rathod appeared on "Superstar Singer 3" with Neha Kakkar.

 In October 2024, Rathod made history as the first Marathi singer to open for Alan Walker's Sunburn Arena concert, representing regional music on an international stage.
 Rathod's 2025 release "Shaky", featuring Bigg Boss fame Isha Malviya, debuted on 22 April and quickly topped YouTube's Top 100 Music Videos Global chart.
 Blending Marathi folk with Afrobeats, it garnered over 100 million views and 3.4 million Instagram reels.
 Rathod revealed plans for its potential inclusion in a Bollywood film, highlighting his growing crossover appeal.

-Rathod’s next single, "Sundari", featuring Yashika Jatav, was released on 11 September 2025 at YouTube fanfest 2025.
+Rathod's next single, "Sundari", featuring Yashika Jatav, was released on 11 September 2025 at YouTube fanfest 2025.
 It gained massive attention, garnering over 4.47 crore views on YouTube within its first month.
+In April 2026, he released "Bangles" his second collaboration with Isha Malviya after their earlier work on "Shaky".